Donald Trump Will Hold Wisconsin Rally On Night Of Correspondents’ Dinner

 The WHCA holds its annual dinner to “salute the First Amendment, honor award-winning journalism and recognize scholarship winners.”
 The association said that biographer Ron Chernow would be the featured speaker this year.

 Trump’s rallies have been something of a phenomenon, with each drawing large crowds of Trump supporters.
-Trump held many rallies before the election and has continued to meet with supporters since becoming president.
-The last rally Trump held was last month in Grand Rapids, and photos on Twitter showed the arena was packed.
+Trump held many rallies before the 2016 election, and has continued to meet with supporters since becoming president.
+The last rally Trump held took place last month in Grand Rapids, and photos on Twitter showed that the arena was packed.

-Trump’s visit to Wisconsin could be seen as an effort hold onto Rust Belt voters who helped him win the 2016 election.
-Trump won Wisconsin by approximately 23,000 votes, making him the first Republican candidate to so since Ronald Reagan did in 1984.
+Trump’s visit to Wisconsin could be seen as an effort to hold onto Rust Belt voters who helped him win the 2016 election.
+Trump won Wisconsin by approximately 23,000 votes, making him the first Republican candidate to do so since Ronald Reagan, in 1984.